-FORM 6: REFERENCE FORMAT
+FORM 6 - REFERENCE FORMAT

+Name of Organisation and Address

+which can be contacted for a

+reference:

-Name of Organisation and Address which can be contacted for a reference: Name and Title of Point of Contact at the organisation: (provide 2)
+Name and Title of Point of Contact

+at the organisation: (provide 2)

 Telephone Number:

 Email Address:

 Period of Performance:

-Location of where project services were performed:
+Location of where project services

+were performed:

-Reasons for Termination (if applicable):
+Reasons for Termination (if

+applicable):

-Description of Services and their relevance to the requirements under this RFP: (max 1 A4 size page)
+Description of Services and their

+relevance to the requirements

+under this RFP:

+(max 1 A4 size page)

-FORM 7: RESUME FORMAT
+FORM 7 - RESUME FORMAT

-Name of Personnel: Title: Years with Firm: Country/City of Residency: se college/university and other specialised education of stafes attended and degrees, certification, professional qualifications present position, list in reverse order, relevant employment ex give dates, names of employing organisation, title of positions re (5) years, detail the types of activities performed, degree of and any other information or professional experience consid I, the undersigned, certify to the best of confirms my availability. f my knowledge and belief, this bio data is accurate and Signature of Personnel or Firm Repres sentative Date (Month/ Day/Year
+Name of Personnel: Title: Years with Firm: Country/City of Residency: ge/university and other specialised education of staff ed and degrees, certification, professional qualifications position, list in reverse order, relevant employment ites, names of employing organisation, title of positions ears, detail the types of activities performed, degree of any other information or professi o nal experience I, the undersigned, certify to the best of my kn confirms my availability. nowledge and belief, this bio data is accurate and Signature of Personnel or Firm Representative Date (Month/ Day/Year)

-FORM 8: DECLARATION
+FORM 8 - DECLARATION

-Email address

-The Financial Proposal is herewith submitted in accordator Proposal. ance with the requirements given in the Request
+The Financial Proposal is herewith submitted in accordance with the requirements given in the Request for Proposal.

-The completed Form 9 constitutes Tenderer's Financial Proposal.
-Proposal and fully responds to the Request for
+The completed Form 9 constitutes Tenderer's Financial Proposal and fully responds to the Request for Proposal.

-In compliance with this RFP the undersigned, proposwith the design, establishment, and operation of the l
+In compliance with this RFP the undersigned, proposes to undertake all the obligations associated with the design, establishment, and operation of the Registry as indicated in the RFP.

 Name of Tenderer

 Name of Authorised Representative Signature

 Date Address

 Telephone No. Fax No.

+Email address